mooreds/docs-1/references/editor-shortcuts.md

 ---
 id: editor-shortcuts
 title: Editor Shortcuts
+layout: docs.mustache
 tags: doc
 ---

-`These may appear suspiciously similiar to sublime key bindings...` `Scroll down full length of code inside editor before using browser's Cmd-F/Ctrl-F search` `Keybinds may conflict with operating system shortcuts, unbind system's keypresses to use these`
+These may appear suspiciously similiar to sublime key bindings...
+Scroll down full length of code inside editor before using browser's Cmd-F/Ctrl-F search Keybinds may conflict with operating system shortcuts, unbind system's keypresses to use these

 ## Mac